Cachamoe/Responsive-Portfolio/README.md

 2) A portfolio page that highlights some of what I have previously worked on
 3) A contact page that allows users to input their info in order to reach out to me
 4) Links to other pages in the footers of each page
-5) Responsive web design that adjusts as the user adjusts the screen size
+5) Responsive web design that adjusts as the user changes the screen size

 ## Programs
 HTML and CSS